Acayo Christine Cwinya

 Acayo Christine Cwinya also known as Christine Cwinya-Ai Acayo (Born on 31 July 1968) is a Ugandan politician.
 She served as the Member of Parliament in the ninth Parliament of Uganda representing Nebbi District.
 She belongs to the ruling National Resistance Movement political party.

 Education

 She comes from Jonam.
 In 1993, Acayo graduated from Makerere University with a Master's Degree in Education, Planning and Management.

 Political journey

 She is the official National Resistance Movement flag bearer for Nebbi District.
-During her political speech, she urged the need for people to all work together to fight ignorance, poverty and disease in Nebbi other than fighting one another.
+During her political speech, she urged the need for people to all work together to fight ignorance, poverty and disease in Nebbi, rather than fighting one another.